-This interface returns no value but print the results in a window and can eventually save them in a CSV file.
-The CSV file is saved in the directory that contained the input file.
+This interface returns no value but print the results in a window.
+The user has to select a csv file to import in R taken from the working directory.

 Note

 The file students.csv included in the folder csv-data/ can be used to test the function.
 It contains the data data(students).
 Some columns in this file contain numeric values that do not correspond to numeric variables (e.g., zip is a ZIP code and thus calculating the average ZIP code is plain stupid) thus calculateGUI applied on this file would give several irrelevant output.